 32. Professional associations

-To produce this list I was analyzed more than 400 different drivers of organizational change from more than 200 literature sources.
+To produce this list, I have analyzed more than 400 different drivers of organizational change from more than 200 literature sources.
 If you think that there is space for something more on the list, don’t hesitate to share it with us.